-According to size classes, Plankton can be divided into: femtoplankton (0.02 - 0.2 $\mu$ m), picoplankton (0.2 - 2 $\mu$ m), nanoplankton (2 - 20 $\mu$ m), microplankton (20 - 200 $\mu$ m), mesoplankton (0.2 - 20 mm), macroplankton (2 - 20 cm), megaplankton (20 - 200 cm)
+According to size classes, Plankton can be divided into: femtoplankton (0.02-0.2 μm), picoplankton (0.2-2 μm), nanoplankton (2-20 μm), microplankton (20-200 μm), mesoplankton (0.2-20 mm), macroplankton (2-20 cm), megaplankton (20-200 cm).

 Viruses are a current research area.
-They are typically 0.02-0.2 μm diameter, 106-107/ml in oceanic waters, 108/ml in coastal areas.
+They are typically femtoplankton.
 Virus infection leads to cell lyses and may control phytoplankton bloom dynamics.

 Heterotrophic and autotrophic bacteria are cells without nuclear membrane (Prokaryote), seldom observed as rods.
-Typically, their concentration is 5x106 cells/ml in euphotic zone and 103 cells/ml in the deep ocean.
+Typically, their concentration is 5x10 cells/ml in euphotic zone and 10 cells/ml in the deep ocean.
 Their role in the microbial loop is to break down particulate detritus (dead organisms, phytodetritus and faeces) and utilise dissolved organic material excreted or exuded by plankton.
 Bacteria bloom often follows phytoplankton bloom.
 Bacteria are grazed by nanoplankton and especially by zooflagellates: microbes are thus linked to higher trophic levels.
 Nevertheless when they aggregate in rods or flocks (sea snow) they can be ingested by microplankton and even by mesoplankton.